What do you do when someone pretends they don’t know you or don’t remember you?

 Her: “hey, hi, do we know each other?

 look at her quizzically, corrugate your forehead, as if you’re trying to remember, then

 You: “sorry, I confuse you with someone else.
 But anyway, how’s your night going”

 This way you negate their game by ignoring it (36th law of power).
 Don’t tell your name at all: it would give them a chance to “remember” you and fake that it took them a while.

 And of course “sorry” is not a real sorry, it’s said neutrally, check how Hashton Kutcher does it.

-Then be “friendly cold”, tell them it was great meeting them and end the interaction with a smirk which says “you’re quite bad aren’t you”.
+Then be “friendly cold”, tell them it was great meeting them, and end the interaction with a smirk that says “you’re quite bad aren’t you”.
 And off you go.

 When You Don’t Remember Someone

 As we have already seen, when you don’t remember someone you are devaluing them.

 Since you want to be a socially confident man who builds people up, you want to take away as little social value as possible from people.